 Seek the welfare of the city where I have sent you into exile, and pray to the Lord on its behalf; for in its welfare you will have welfare.

-Last summer I returned with the hope that I might get an answer about whether or not I was supposed to move to the Europe’s proverbial tootsie roll center, and when I was there 3 things happened that made me feel very certain.
+Last summer I returned with the hope that I might get an answer about whether or not I was supposed to move to the Europe’s proverbial tootsie pop chocolate center (okay that one is pushing it on the stupidity scale, but I am keeping it), and when I was there 3 things happened that made me feel very certain.

-- I got to share my heart with a few of my friends over there, and they were really encouraging.
+- I got to share my heart with a few of my Slovak friends over there, and they were really receptive and encouraging.
 I finally felt like they understood why I was there, and they said that I should come.
 I was honored.
-So very, very honored.

 - I asked God beforehand if he really wanted me to move to Slovakia, would He so kindly give me access to Mexican food.
 Because decent Mexican food is an urban legend in Central Europe I was really only joking, however, an authentic Mexican restaurant had just moved to downtown Bratislava.